What is OSIRIS, and what is it used for?

 Where can I find information about internships and theses?

-Information about internships and theses cannot be found in OSIRIS, but is registered in the Student Mobility System (SMS).
+Information about internships and theses cannot be found in OSIRIS, but is registered in Mobility Online.
 The system contains a few forms and consulting possibilities for students.
 Furthermore, it is used by internship and thesis coordinators as well as the BOZ’s (Bureaus Onderwijszaken).

 More information on internships and theses can be found on the website of your study programme, or you can contact Student Services.

-A study programme is a set of courses which a student has to pass to complete a phase of his curriculum, including any choices within this phase.
+A study programme is the curriculum of a student, a set of courses to follow to complete a degree.
 Each student is linked to one or more study programmes.
-The study programmes of a student can be checked through the study progress review.
+The study programmes of a student can be checked through the study progress review.on the Personal details tab in OSIRIS Student you can find the study programme in which you are enrolled.

 What do I have to register for in OSIRIS?